Drakkar-Software/OctoBot-Docs/Interfaces/ChatGPT-interface.md

 -----------------------------

 {% hint style="info" %}
-No configuration is needed for [Cloud OctoBots](https://www.octobot.cloud/).
+No configuration is needed for [Pro Cloud OctoBots](https://www.octobot.cloud/).
 {% endhint %}

 To use ChatGPT, the only configuration you need is to enter your OpenAI API key into the GPT Interface